manuelarturosantana/manuelarturosantana.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-My name is Manuel Santana (pronounced Man-well, not Manual, or Man-u-well).
-Feel free to call me Mani!
-I am a PhD student at the California Insititute of Technology in the Applied and Computational Mathematics program currently under the advisement of [Professor Oscar Bruno](https://eas.caltech.edu/people/obruno).
-I am interested in broadly in numerical analysis and computational science, and specifically in numerical methods for wave scattering problems, rational approximation, and nonlinear eigenvalue problems.
-Thanks for coming, have an xkcd comic.
+Hi, I'm Manuel Santana (pronounced *Man-well*—not *[Manual](https://youtu.be/XxZGYjU1PRc?si=qR4RiDRTO0uN1L7m)* or *Man-u-well* 😄).
+You can call me Mani!

+I'm a PhD student in the Applied and Computational Mathematics program at the California Institute of Technology, where I’m fortunate to be advised by [Professor Oscar Bruno](https://eas.caltech.edu/people/obruno).

+My research interests lie broadly in numerical analysis and computational science, with a particular focus on numerical methods for wave scattering problems, rational approximation, and nonlinear eigenvalue problems.

+So far, my PhD work has centered on combining boundary integral equations with rational approximation to efficiently compute Laplace eigenvalues.
+I've also been applying these methods to tackle time-domain scattering problems.

 ![Cat](https://imgs.xkcd.com/comics/fourier.jpg)